Tassos Marinos Developer of Joomla Extensions

 <div><strong>{device}</strong></div>

 You have a point that will work, but the main drawback of this method is that the outer HTML will be outputted in the page even if the Smart Tag returns an empty string.
-You will be left with orphaned HTML tags if the Smart Tag cannot determine the device type.
+If the Smart Tag cannot determine the device type, you will be left with orphaned HTML tags.
 This may result in an undesired behavior.
 The layout option solves this issue by outputting the shortcode value only if it is not empty.

 Smart Tags Rules